- SFU in the World

-- CAD 10,700 for graduate students (Master's and PhD) for a minimum of four months or one academic term of study or research
+- CAD 10,700 for graduate students (Master's and PhD) for a minimum of four months or one academic term of research

-- CAD 13,200 for graduate students (Master's and PhD) for a period of five to six months of study or research
+- CAD 13,200 for graduate students (Master's and PhD) for a period of five to six months of research

 Eligible and complete applications will be evaluated based on the following criteria:

 - the linkage of the proposed research that the student will undertake in Canada to the 2030 Agenda for Sustainable Development;

 - the candidate’s commitment to use their proposed research in Canada to help combat poverty and narrow the development gap in the ASEAN region;

 - merit of the research to be undertaken in Canada;

 - benefit to the home institution and peers;